li9com/learn-docker/lab07-persistent-storage/README.md

 sudo sh -c 'echo "Custom page" > /data/apache/index.html'
 ```

 Note!
 We created a custom index.html.
-This should be used by new apache container
+This should be used by new apache container.

 - Start 3  apache containers using persistent strage